 recipe notes

-The base is made up of crushed digestive biscuits, butter, cocoa powder and golden syrup.
-I also add a little bit of caster sugar to make up for the bitterness of the cocoa.
+- The base is made up of crushed plain biscuits, such as digestive or rich teas, butter, cocoa powder and golden syrup.
+I also add a little caster sugar to make up for the bitterness of the cocoa.
 You can omit the cocoa if you wish – it’s not essential.

-When I first tested this recipe I made the base with condensed milk.
-It tasted good, but it was just too soft and gooey for my taste.
-My taste testers agreed with me – the crumbly biscuit base was much better.
+- When I first tested this recipe I made the base with condensed milk.
+It tasted good, but it was just too soft and gooey for our taste.
+My taste testers duly agreed – the crumbly biscuit base was much better.

-You’ll need to chill the base for at least 30 minutes before adding the peppermint layer.
+- You’ll need to chill the base for at least 30 minutes or until it is firm before adding the peppermint layer.

-This is super easy – you just need to mix icing sugar, melted butter, milk, peppermint extract and green food colouring paste together until you have a smooth, spreadable filling.
+- The peppermint filling is super easy to make.
+All you need to do is mix together icing sugar, soft butter, milk, peppermint extract and green food colouring paste until you have a smooth, spreadable filling.
 You might need to add a tiny bit of hot water to reach the right consistency.

-The food colouring is entirely optional – you don’t have to add it.
+- The food colouring is optional – you don’t have to add it.
 But I wanted this peppermint slice to be reminiscent of the one I remember from my childhood.
-Plus I’m a child of the eighties, so I’m not against a tiny amount of food colouring every now and then.
+Plus I’m a child of the eighties, so I’m not against a tiny amount of food colouring every now and then!

-To keep the young people happy, I use half milk and half dark chocolate for the topping.
+- To keep the young people happy, I use half milk and half dark chocolate for the topping.
 If the recipe was just for me, I would use all dark chocolate.
-But sadly, I have to share so I must take other people’s feelings into consideration.
+But alas, I must share so I must take other people’s feelings into consideration.

 TOP TIP – When melting the chocolate, add about half a tablespoon of vegetable or sunflower oil.
-This will prevent the chocolate from cracking when you cut it later.
+This will prevent the chocolate from cracking when you cut the traybake.

 I hope you enjoyed it!
 Please let me know your thoughts by leaving a comment below and rate the recipe by clicking on the stars in the recipe card.